-Narcolepsy is a type of neurological sleep disorder.
-It causes daytime sleepiness and other symptoms that may affect your routine activities.
+Narcolepsy is a neurological sleep disorder.
+It causes daytime sleepiness and other symptoms that may affect your daily activities.

-Read on to learn more about the different types of narcolepsy, including the symptoms and treatment options.
+Read on to learn more about the types of narcolepsy, including the symptoms and treatment options.

 There are two main types of narcolepsy: type 1 and type 2.